arazd/CRISPR-cytidine-deaminase/README.md

 * relative start position of gRNA match in the edited gene
 * DNA strand information - <i>positive</i> (with PAM sequence) or <i>negative</i> (opposite) strand
 * mutated DNA region, with C->T mutation highlighed in red
-* amino acid changes in the resulting protein (results shown for each possible nucleotide edit individually and edits combined)
+* amino acid changes in the resulting protein (results shown for each possible nucleotide edit individually and all edits combined)

 <img src="images/results_Alg7_3.png" width="90%" style="float:right"/>